codenothing/proto-client/README.md

 ### List of Events

 - **ProtoRequest**:
+  - `data`: Event emitted each time a response is received from the server (once for unary responses, every chunk for streamed responses)
   - `response`: Event emitted right before the first response is sent to the caller
   - `retry`: Event emitted right before a retry request is started
   - `aborted`: Event emitted when the request has been aborted
+  - `error`: Event emitted when the request resolves with an error
   - `end`: Event emitted after the last response (or error) has been returned to the caller
 - **ProtoClient**:
-  - `request`: Event emitted before a request is started, but after all middleware has run. (_will not emit if middleware throws an error_)
+  - `request`: Event emitted at creation of a request (before middleware is run)

 ## Multi Service Support